krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

       </div>
     <% end %>

-Now if you visit localhost:3000/posts/1/edit, you'll see `Post.find(1)`'s data already in the form, ready for you to edit.
+Now when you visit [localhost:3000/posts/1/edit](http://localhost:3000/posts/1/edit), you'll see `Post.find(1)`'s data already in the form, ready for you to edit.
 Click "Save", see the changes on the `index` page, and let's move on!

 ## 10. refactoring routes to use resources [★](https://github.com/lighthouse-labs/lighthouse_forum/commit/139739b2271744e5d7d6462aa17fd482987c883d)

-Since the CRUD actions we've been working on are so common, Rails provides us with the very helpful `resources` method available in our `config/routes.rb`.
+Since the CRUD actions we've been working on are so common, Rails provides us with the very helpful [resources](http://api.rubyonrails.org/classes/ActionDispatch/Routing/Mapper/Resources.html) method available in our `config/routes.rb`.
 Refactor it to look like this:

     LighthouseForum::Application.routes.draw do